The Top 20 Mistakes Mentors Make (and How to Avoid Them)

 10. Lack of Follow-through

-Mentors who fail to follow up can leave you feeling unsupported.
-Seek mentors who actively track your progress and provide consistent guidance.
+Avoid people who fail to follow up can leave you feeling unsupported.
+Seek mentorship from someone who actively track your progress and provide consistent guidance.
 Discreetly ask around.
 You don’t want to be stuck with a mentor who never delivers on anything.

 11. Not Listening to Feedback